Psychological harassment at work

 In case of psychological harassment, you can inform the staff representatives who can help you in all your steps.

-You can also notify the Economic and Social Committee (ESC), if it exists, which has a right of alert to warn the employer of any case of psychological harassment.
+In the companies of more than 11 employees, the facts may be reported to the social and economic committee.
+He has a right of alert to warn the employer of any case of psychological harassment.

 Alert labor inspectorate

-In case of harassment, you can report it to the labor inspectorate.
+In case of harassment, you can report it to labor inspection.

 The screening officer will check to see if the reported facts constitute harassment.